Legendary Game Designers: Ron Gilbert

 After resurrecting his well-known franchise, Ron would co-create the popular title DeathSpank with Clayton Kauzlaric.

 Ron has enjoyed a long and prosperous career in his time.
-In fact it's so long that we had to skip something otherwise this article would have become a book.
+In fact, it's so long that we have to skip something.
+Otherwise, this article would have become a book.
 Sorry if you think we missed some important pieces.
-Remember that you can follow Ron Gilbert's blog Grumpy Gamer and you can also follow him on Twitter using @grumpygamer.
+Remember that you can follow Ron Gilbert's blog Grumpy Gamer, and you can also follow him on Twitter using @grumpygamer.